iobroker-community-adapters/ioBroker.broadlink2/README.md

 * Set this object to true. (e.g. on RM3 mini or Pro the LED is light up)
 * Now press some button on your remote control within 30 seconds.
 * An new Object should now appear within the Object "broadlink.[n].learnedSignals" with the name ">>> Learned, please describe"

+It is also possible to use the codes from [RM-Bridge](http://rm-bridge.fun2code.de/).
+You just need to prepend "CODE_".

 ## How-To structure codes outside learnedSignals
 * You can create your state object everywhere in the instance to build your own channel and device structure.